 Dr. Baik treats patients who have lung and head and neck cancers.
-She is also involved in lung cancer prevention research.
+She is also involved in clinical research of targeted therapies in lung cancer.

 I believe the best cancer treatment decision stems from active collaboration with patients and their families, by understanding their values and priorities.
 I also believe in the importance of extending care to the community by better understanding cancer risk factors and developing prevention strategies for those at risk.

 Lung, head and neck cancer.
 Clinical trials of targeted therapies and immunotherapy.

 - Assistant Professor, University of Washington School of Medicine